Efficiently Enumerating Minimal Triangulations: Introduction

-Past research has focused on obtaining a ``good'' tree decomposition for the given graph, where goodness is typically by means of the \e{width}: the maximal cardinality of a bag (minus one).
-Nevertheless, finding a tree decomposition of a minimal width is NP-hard~\cite{arnborg1987complexity}.
-Moreover, in various applications the measure of goodness is different from (though related to) the width~\cite{DBLP:conf/sum/KenigG15,DBLP:conf/wg/GottlobGMSS05}.
-In this paper, we explore the task of \e{enumerating} all (or a subset of) the tree decompositions of a graph.
+The common approach is to devise a decomposition algorithm (exact, approximate or heuristic) to capture the desired measure of goodness per application.
+However, this is a nontrivial challenge that (to the least) requires high expertise in algorithms and tree decompositions.
+We propose an alternative approach---produce a large number of different tree decompositions, using a baseline decomposition method, and allow the application at hand to choose the best according to its internal measure function.
+Our approach brings together results and techniques from the areas of \e{chordal graphs} and \e{enumeration theory} in order to establish a practical tool for enhancing decomposition algorithms and, by implication, the performance of various inference and optimization algorithms.
+Specifically, we explore the task of \e{enumerating} all (or a subset of) the tree decompositions.
 Such algorithms have been proposed in the past for small graphs (representing database queries), without complexity guarantees~\cite{DBLP:conf/sigmod/TuR15}.
-Our main result is an enumeration algorithm that runs in incremental polynomial time.
+Our main result is an enumeration algorithm that runs in \e{incremental polynomial time}~\cite{DBLP:journals/ipl/JohnsonP88}, that is, the time between producing the $N$th result and the $(N+1)$st result is polynomial in $N$ and in the size of the input.

-We first need to define which tree decompositions should be enumerated.
+We first need to define which tree decompositions should be enumerated, as many of them are effectively useless.
 For example, if we take a graph that is already a tree, we do not wish to enumerate the tree decompositions that group nodes with no reason; in fact, the tree itself is the only reasonable decomposition in this case.
-Therefore, we consider only tree decompositions that cannot be ``improved'' by removing or splitting a bag.
-Such a tree decomposition, which we formally define in Section~\ref{sec:preliminaries}, is said to be \e{proper}.
-We first show that such tree decompositions are in a bijective correspondence to the \e{minimal triangulations} of the graph at hand.
-A \e{triangulation} is a set of edges that is added to the graph to make it chordal, and it is \e{minimal} if no strict subset of it is a triangulation of the graph.
-So, our task is reduced to that of enumerating all of the minimal triangulations of a graph.
-Our main contribution is an algorithm for enumerating all the minimal triangulations of an input graph in incremental polynomial time.
+Therefore, we consider only tree decompositions that cannot be ``improved'' by removing or splitting a bag, and we call such tree decompositions \e{proper}.
+We prove that the proper tree decompositions are in a bijective (and efficiently computable) correspondence to the \e{minimal triangulations} of the graph at hand, defined a follows.
+A \e{triangulation} of a graph $g$ is a graph $g'$ that is obtained from $g$ by adding edges so that $g'$ is \e{chordal}, that is, $g'$ does not have any induced simple cycle of more than three nodes.
+A triangulation is \e{minimal} if no triangulation can be obtained using only a strict subset of the added edges.